opnfv/netready/docs/development/requirements/use_cases/georedundancy_regions_instances.rst

 The functionality behind the API depends on the underlying network providers (SDN controllers) and the networking setup.
-(For example OpenDaylight has an API to add new BGP neighbor.)
+(For example both OpenDaylight and ONOS have an API to add new BGP neighbors.)

 OpenStack Neutron should provide an abstracted API for this functionality what calls the underlying SDN controllers API.